 - A TB skin test is compulsory.
-TB testing

-must be done within three months of

-program start and students must provide

-the department with documentation

-of this prior to the start of the first

-clinical practicum.
-Hepatitis B and the

-flu vaccine are highly recommended

-and are available at local health clinics

-or through a physician.
-It is strongly

-recommended that students maintain

-complete and current immunization

-throughout the program;

-- Students are recommended to have yearly respirator mask 'fit-testing' done.

-Fitting will be completed in the program and students will be responsible for completing this process and for any associated costs;

-- Students are required to have documented completion of current Standard First Aid including CPR Level C. Annual recertification of CPR Level C must be maintained throughout the Nursing program; and, - All students must have a criminal record check done through the BC Government's Criminal Record Review program\.
+TB testing must be done within three months of program start and students must provide the department with documentation of this prior to the start of the first clinical practicum.
+Hepatitis B and the flu vaccine are highly recommended and are available at local health clinics or through a physician.
+It is strongly recommended that students maintain complete and current immunization throughout the program; - Students are required to have yearly respirator mask 'fit-testing' done.
+Fitting will be completed in the program and students will be responsible for completing this process and for any associated costs; - Students are required to have documented completion of current Standard First Aid including CPR Level C. Annual recertification of CPR Level C must be maintained throughout the Nursing program; and, - All students must have a criminal record check done through the BC Government's Criminal Record Review program.
+The criminal record check process is under review.
+Please refer to our website for more details.\

-\The Criminal Record Review Act requires that students registered in a post secondary program where they may be working with children, must have a criminal record check done through the BC Government's Criminal Record Review program.
-The Deputy Minister of the Ministry of Public Safety and Solicitor General, Policing and Community Safety Branch is the authorized body under the Act to make the determination of risk and he/she is responsible for disclosing findings of the criminal record checks to the college.
-There are 62 crimes that are examined under this Act and they are listed on the Ministry's website at: www.pssg.gov.bc.ca/criminal-recordsreview/act/offences.htm .
+\ The Criminal Record Review Act requires that students registered in a post secondary program where they may be working with children, must have a criminal record check done through the BC Government's Criminal Record Review program.
+The Deputy Registrar of the Ministry of Public Safety and Solicitor General, Policing and Community Safety Branch is the authorized body under the Act to make the determination of risk and he/she is responsible for disclosing findings of the criminal record checks to the college.

-Other crimes not listed on the Ministry's website will also be examined to determine risk regarding other vulnerable populations (e.g., disabled adults and the elderly).
-Any student found to be at risk by the Ministry or the college may not be able to participate in clinical/practicum experiences, and thus, may not continue in their program of choice at this time.
+Any student found to be at risk by the Ministry will not be able to participate in clinical/practicum experiences, and thus, may not continue in their program of choice at this time.
 Information regarding application for the appropriate criminal record check will be provided during the first two weeks of class.
 Students are responsible for any associated costs.
 Any criminal record checks done outside of the college will NOT be accepted and will result in additional cost to the student.